heapster-net/assignment-ticket-to-ride/README.md

 Ticket to Ride is a turn-based board game based on a graph theory.
 Players operate on undirected graph of cities and train connections.
 On each turn, player buys ability to color one edge of the graph with his color.
-Each player has number of tickets - each ticket consists of two cities the playes has to connect.
+Each player has number of tickets - each ticket consists of two cities the player has to connect.
 The goal is to create a subset graph (defined by player color) which will contain both of the cities from the ticket in a single connected subgraph.

 ![Ticket to ride board](ticket_to_ride_board.jpg "Ticket to ride board")